Mohammad-Mehdi-Rajabi/histogram-stretching-in-digital-image-processing/README.md

 # histogram-stretching
-the histogram_stretching_grayscale.m is simple implement of histogram stretching algorithm that can enhancement contrast.<br>
+the histogram_stretching_grayscale.m is simple implementation of histogram stretching algorithm that can enhancement contrast.<br>
 <br><br><br><br>
 input in grayscale
 ![Screenshot](input.jpg)<br>